reframe-hpc/reframe/docs/tutorial_fixtures.rst

 It is obvious that it is a normal ReFrame test except that it does not need to be decorated with the :func:`@simple_test <reframe.core.decorators.simple_test>` decorator.
 This means that the test will only be executed if it is a fixture of another test.
 If it was decorated, it would be executed both as a standalone test and as a fixture of another test.
-Another detail is that this test does dot define the :attr:`~reframe.core.pipeline.RegressionTest.valid_systems` and :attr:`~reframe.core.pipeline.RegressionTest.valid_prog_environs` variables.
+Another detail is that this test does not define the :attr:`~reframe.core.pipeline.RegressionTest.valid_systems` and :attr:`~reframe.core.pipeline.RegressionTest.valid_prog_environs` variables.
 Fixtures inherit those variables from the test that owns them depending on the scope.

 Similarly to :class:`OSUBenchmarkTestBase`, this test uses a fixture that fetches the OSU benchmarks sources.